 An invalid access mode is listed in a request.
 The allowed values are: "RO" and "RW".
-This is an error on IMiS®/Client.

 ERR: "ACL entry for '<directory entity>' is internal and cannot be updated."

 The access control list cannot be changed for system directory entities.

 ERR: "Address '< network address>' structure is not supported."